 Threading model

 In Python, a thread may terminate by coming to the end of its executable code or by raising an exception.
 Python does not have a public API to terminate a thread.
 This is by design since killing a thread is not recommended due to the unpredictable behaviour that results.
 There are, however, dangerous work-arounds that can terminate Python threads by using calls to the operating system or the ctypes foreign function library.
-These workaround techniques can lead to a deadlock conditions, data corruption, and other unpredictable behaviours as described in ISO/IEC 24772-1 clause 6.60.
+These workaround techniques can lead to deadlock, data corruption, and other unpredictable behaviour as described in ISO/IEC 24772-1 clause 6.60.

-The join() operation does not return a final result (except None), hence joining another thread or process multiple times does not affect the calling entity after the first call which awaits completion of the joined entity.

 The preferred way to terminate an executing thread is to send it a message, signal or event to terminate itself, and then wait for the termination to occur (using join(), is_alive()).

 The parent of a thread can determine if the child has completed either by repeated calls to is_alive()or by executing the join() statement.
-Calling join() with a non-empty timeout together with is_alive() permits the calling thread to test the progress of a child.
-Calling join() with an empty timeout value causes the thread to await the completion of the child thread, resulting in a deadlock condition.
+The join() operation has an optional timeout parameter to reduce the risk of infinite waiting and to provide the possibility for corrective action.
+The join() operation does not return a final result (except None), hence joining another thread or process multiple times does not affect the calling entity after the first call which awaits completion of the joined entity.

 There are a number of possible errors associated with the joining of threads: